 - Add Inventory: This will include the products/ services you buy and sell.

 - Company Setup - Includes the basic information about your company.

 - Financial Settings - Also known as Fiscal Year, is a 12 month period for which the books are maintained and the financial statements are prepared.
 It may or may not be the same as the calendar year, so it's important to confirm the Financial Year with your accountant/ bookkeeper before setting it.

 Please Note Following fields cannot be edited or deleted once saved:

 - Bank Accounts - List all the bank accounts used for business transactions.

-- Chart of Accounts (COA) - List of all the accounts used in the General Ledger.
+- Chart of Accounts (COA) - List all the accounts used in General Ledger.

 - Tax Setup- It is the percentage of the value of a service/ product to be paid as tax as imposed by federal and state governments.

-- SlickPie gives 4 System Accounts by default, Accounts Receivable (AR), Accounts Payable (AP), Sales Tax and Discount and they cannot be edited or deleted.
+- SlickPie gives four System Accounts by default: Accounts Receivable (AR), Accounts Payable (AP), Sales Tax and Discount and they cannot be edited or deleted.